Policy and Procedures for Admission to ESF Primary and Secondary Schools

 • Details of parent attendance at ESF primary/secondary school(s) (if applicable)

-• Student’s passport quality photograph showing his/her frontal face with clear facial features, measuring 4cm (width) x 5cm (height)
+• 2 student’s passport quality photographs showing his/her frontal face with clear facial features, measuring 4cm (width) x 5cm (height)

 An application with insufficient supporting documents or non-payment of fee will not be processed.